 - Set up an escape plan for bad or perilous situations.
 Come up with a text message or other alert so that you can help get them out of any sticky circumstances.
 Tell them it’s okay to call you at any time for help, advice or to get permission.

 - Set up check in times.
 Have teens contact you at pre-set times to confirm that they are safe.
 Ensure that they know that you want to know that everything is going as planned plus they need to make sure to let you know if plans change.

 - Set up a ride for the prom.
 It doesn’t have to be a limo, but you want a safe alternative to letting the prom-goers drive.
 Whether it’s due to drowsiness, over exuberance, bad weather, taking selfies, side effects of over the counter medicine, texting, speeding to impress a friend, putting on makeup or drinking alcohol, the fewer teenagers driving on prom night the better.
 Hire a professional to drive, don’t take risks with safety.

 - Tell your child, it’s okay to say, “NO.” Whether its drugs, sex or alcohol, your teen has the right to say no and real friends will respect that decision.

 Remember that even though your kid may not be the misbehaving type, others in his group my not be so disciplined.

 Le Limo has some very strict rules for prom night.
-No beverages are allowed onboard the vehicle.
+No beverages are allowed on board our vehicles.
 Water and vodka look pretty much the same in a water bottle.
 No backpacks are allowed.
 Again, we don’t know what’s in the backpack, but we’ll know it will be safe if the backpack stays home.
 We also don’t let the kids change the ride route.
-If there’s a need to redirect the trip, we will do that only when it is requested or approved by the parents of the rider.
+If there’s a need to redirect the trip, we will do that only when it is requested or approved by the parents of our riders.